LPXTT/SimTrack/README.md

 =========================================
 Official Code for [Backbone is All Your Need: A Simplified Architecture for Visual Object Tracking](https://arxiv.org/abs/2107.02960) accepted by ECCV 2022.
 This is the first version of our code.
-We initially implement our method in a code pipeline similar as [Pysot] (https://github.com/STVIR/pysot), which is adopted in the Sensetime company.
+We initially implement our method in [Pysot] (https://github.com/STVIR/pysot), which is adopted by the Sensetime company.
 There are several private distribution and data loading codes which can not be published.
-Therefore, I changed my method to the [STARK](https://github.com/researchmm/Stark) pipeline.
+Therefore, I am changing the pipeline to the public reposity [STARK](https://github.com/researchmm/Stark).
-It will takes some time to fully convert the code from [Pysot] (https://github.com/STVIR/pysot) to [STARK](https://github.com/researchmm/Stark).
+It will take some time to fully convert the code from [Pysot] (https://github.com/STVIR/pysot) to [STARK](https://github.com/researchmm/Stark).
-We will first release the testing code.
+For now, we first release the testing code.
 The training code will come as soon as possible.
-Thank you!
+Thank you for your understanding!

 ## Requirements
 - torch==1.8.1